 - You are a registered consignor and transport energy products between your tax warehouse and a point of import in the tax territory.

-- You transport liquefied gases or certain fuel oils in the tax territory.
+- You transport liquid gases or certain fuel oils in the tax territory.

 - You transport energy products in pipelines in the tax territory.

-With the appropriate approval from the main customs office, you can then transport energy products under duty suspension without using the electronic EMCS procedure.
+With the appropriate authorization from the main customs office, you can then transport energy products under tax suspension without using the electronic EMCS procedure.

-- As a rule, you do not have to submit any documents.
+- As a rule, you do not need to submit any documents.

-- In the case of delivery to so-called beneficiaries, for example foreign armies, diplomatic missions and consular representations, you must also carry an exemption certificate (completed by the beneficiary and confirmed by the main customs office).
+- In case of delivery to so-called beneficiaries, for example foreign armies, diplomatic missions and consular posts, you must additionally carry an exemption certificate (filled in by the beneficiary and confirmed by the main customs office).

-If you are obliged to do so, you must notify the transport electronically in advance via the EMCS application.
+If you are required to do so, you must notify the shipment electronically in advance via the EMCS application.

 § 4 Energiesteuergesetz (EnergieStG)